Philogy/rando-ideas/README.md

   by requiring attackers to take on cost of price offset during manipulation.
   (other resources: [TWAMM - Paradigm](https://www.paradigm.xyz/2021/07/twamm),
   [Mean Finance](https://mean.finance/create) unsure if MMEV resistant tho)
+- **Crypto Splitwise:** Expense splitting app like Splitwise that allows for easy accounting and splitting of expenses in groups except it also allows you to easily settle debts, especially useful for larger groups